Cosmian/.github/profile/README.md

 ### Cosmian Enclave and Cosmian VM

-Cosmian Enclave (formerly MSE) lets you run encrypted Python code (or Singularity containers) over encrypted data, while Cosmian VM lets you secure any application in the cloud.
+Cosmian Enclave (formerly MSE) lets you run encrypted Python code in SGX enclave, while Cosmian VM lets you secure any application in the cloud using Confidential VMs.
-Visit the [console](https://console.cosmian.com) to create a Cosmian Enclave SaaS freemium account or our [docs](https://docs.cosmian.com) to run Cosmian Enclave on bare metal machines and understand the differences with Cosmian VM.

-All code related to Cosmian Enclave is tagged with the [`mse`](https://github.com/search?q=topic%3Amse+org%3ACosmian+fork%3Atrue&type=repositories) topic.
+All code related to Cosmian Enclave is tagged with the [`enclave`](https://github.com/search?q=topic%3Aenclave+org%3ACosmian+fork%3Atrue&type=repositories) topic.

 ### Cosmian KMS

 [Check out](https://github.com/Cosmian/kms) this open-source, highly scalable, KMIP 2.1-compliant Key Management Server written in Rust.
 We will soon update the license so that it can be run for **FREE** on small-sized machines in production.
 Stay tuned.